 needs.
 Ongoing monitoring of reporting data allows and organization to identify where additional training and awareness are needed.
 Conversely, track changes in activity that happen around awareness campaigns, communications and training.
-For example, when antibribery training is delivered, is there a spike in reports or questions for all incidents or just bribery-related incidents?
+For example, when antibribery training is delivered, is there a spike in reports or questions for all incidents or just bribery related incidents?

 Be prepared for predictable changes.
-Many

-organizations have predictable changes in reporting activity during times of the year when employees are asked to attest to policies or take training.
+Many organizations have predictable changes in reporting activity during times of the year when employees are asked to attest to policies or take training.
 An example of this is during gift-giving season.
-Many companies choose to distribute a NAVEX training vignette called "Can I Keep It?"
-This is a short animated communication tool on gift and entertainment policy, best offered in November before the holiday season.
-Employees will often see an increase in program activity related to gifts and entertainment-related reports or questions.
+Employees will often see an increase in program activity related to gifts and entertainment-related reports or questions, making this a good time to deliver targeted training to prevent issues from arising.